Environmental Management

 2. 2Compared to the base year FY2013

-3. 3Carbon Intensity
+3. 3Carbon intensity

 Overview of the ENEOS Group’s Environmental Impact

-Input-Output of the ENEOS Group (Results from Fiscal 2022)
+Input-Output of the ENEOS Group (Results from Fiscal 2023)

 • Notes:

 • Scope 3 emissions are calculated based on the Basic Guidelines on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain ver.
-2.5.
+2.6.
 Data covers ENEOS.

 • GHG emissions associated with “Category 11: use of sold products” are calculated based on the latest petroleum product sales volumes.